Raimonds Krollis: Career

-Valmeiria
+Valmiera

 Krollis joined Valmiera in 2021 and was a key part of the 2022 season title-winners, scoring twenty-four goals across the season.
 At the end of season awards, Krollis won award for the best Young Player of the Year, the top goal-scorer, the best striker and Player of the Season.

 Spezia

-On 20 January 2023, Krollis joined Serie A club Spezia on a three-and-a-half year contract.
-On January 23 2023, Krollis was brought on for his first Seria A start, which he remained on the bench for the entire game.
-Krollis got his Serie A-debut on February 2 2023 during a 0-3 loss to Napoli.
-Which Krollis was substituted in during the 76' minute of the match.
-Since, he has broken into the Spezia team-sheet.
-Consistently appearing on the bench.
+On 20 January 2023, Krollis joined Serie A club Spezia on a three-and-a-half-year contract.
+On 23 January 2023 Krollis was brought on for his first Seria A start, remaining on the bench for the entire game.
+Krollis got his Serie A-debut on 2 February 2023, during a 0-3 loss to Napoli, wherein Krollis was substituted during the 76th minute of the match.
+Since, he has broken into the Spezia team-sheet, consistently appearing on the bench.

+On 27 February 2024, Spezia loaned Krollis to Czech National Football League club Vyškov until the end of the season with option to make transfer permanent.

+On 6 August 2024, Krollis moved on loan to Triestina in Serie C, with an option to buy.

+Slovan Liberec

+On 6 February 2025, Krollis signed a contract with Czech First League club Slovan Liberec until June 2028.

-International Career
+International career

 Krollis made his international debut for Latvia on 6 September 2020 in the UEFA Nations League against Malta.